Act to amend the Department of Foreign Affairs, Trade and Development Act (supply management): Response by supply-managed sectors

 Producers in the supply-managed dairy, egg, and poultry sectors supported Bill C-202 and Bill C-282.

-Advocates argue it will provide income stability and "a living wage" for farmers.
+Advocates argued the measure will provide income stability and a living wage for farmers.

 Activity from supply-managed farms supports rural economies.

 Also, the supply management system will privilege locally produced dairy, eggs, and poultry, consistent with the concept of food sovereignty.